How to use AI for data analysis in HubSpot: A practical guide

 Step 3: Get a quick AI campaign summary

 Once you’re on the Performance tab, HubSpot gives you an easy way to get a quick overview.
-The AI-generated summary is perfect for getting a high-level view without getting bogged down in details.
+The AI-generated summary is perfect for getting a high-level view and identifying your wins.

-This summary will usually give you a rundown of key stats (like new contacts or sessions), point out your top-performing assets, and highlight any obvious trends.
-It’s a great first look that helps you spot areas worth investigating further.
+This summary will usually give you a rundown of key stats (like new contacts or sessions), point out your top-performing assets, and highlight any clear trends.
+It's a great first look that helps you spot areas where your team is excelling.

 Here's how to do it: